 They say ‘teamwork makes the dream work’ and never has it been more true than it is here.

-We have an excellent team at Nido’s; the founder, Dionne, has a First Class Distinction in Montessori teaching, plus, a level 3 in Early Years, and is about to embark on a Child Psychology course.
+We have an excellent team at Nido’s; the founder, Dionne, has a First Class Distinction in Montessori teaching, plus, a level 3 in Early Years, and is about to embark on a BA Honours in Early Childhood degree.
 She is always coming up with ways to expand the children’s learning and experience.

 Witnessing the positive influence that a Montessori education had on her own child, and others that she has taught throughout her career, made Dionne even more determined to help other children and their families to benefit from it, without them having to pay out more than they can afford.